Atomic Age: Early years

 In 1901, Frederick Soddy and Ernest Rutherford discovered that radioactivity was part of the process by which atoms changed from one kind to another, involving the release of energy.
 Soddy wrote in popular magazines that radioactivity was a potentially "inexhaustible" source of energy and offered a vision of an atomic future where it would be possible to "transform a desert continent, thaw the frozen poles, and make the whole earth one smiling Garden of Eden."
-The promise of an "atomic age," with nuclear energy as the global, utopian technology for the satisfaction of human needs, has been a recurring theme ever since.
-But "Soddy also saw that atomic energy could possibly be used to create terrible new weapons".
+The promise of an "atomic age," with nuclear energy as the global, utopian technology for satisfying human needs has been a recurring theme ever since.
+But, "Soddy also saw that atomic energy could possibly be used to create terrible new weapons".

 The concept of a nuclear chain reaction was hypothesized in 1933, shortly after James Chadwick's discovery of the neutron.
-Only a few years later, in December 1938 nuclear fission was discovered by Otto Hahn and his assistant Fritz Strassmann.
+Only a few years later, in December 1938, Otto Hahn and his assistant, Fritz Strassmann, discovered nuclear fission.
 Hahn understood that a "burst" of the atomic nuclei had occurred.
-The first artificial self-sustaining nuclear chain reaction took place at Chicago Pile-1 in December 1942 under the leadership of Enrico Fermi.
+Lise Meitner and Otto Frisch gave a full theoretical interpretation and named the process "nuclear fission" in their paper published published in the Nature journal on Feb 11, 1939.
+The first artificial self-sustaining nuclear chain reaction took place at Chicago Pile-1, in December 1942, under the leadership of Enrico Fermi.

 In 1945, the pocketbook The Atomic Age heralded the untapped atomic power in everyday objects and depicted a future where fossil fuels would go unused.
 One science writer, David Dietz, wrote that instead of filling the gas tank of your car two or three times a week, you will travel for a year on a pellet of atomic energy the size of a vitamin pill.
 Glenn T. Seaborg, who chaired the Atomic Energy Commission, wrote "there will be nuclear powered earth-to-moon shuttles, nuclear powered artificial hearts, plutonium heated swimming pools for SCUBA divers, and much more".

 World War II

-The phrase Atomic Age was coined by William L. Laurence, a journalist with The New York Times, who became the official journalist for the Manhattan Project which developed the first nuclear weapons.
+The phrase Atomic Age was coined by William L. Laurence, a journalist with The New York Times, who became the official journalist for the Manhattan Project, which developed the first nuclear weapons.
 He witnessed both the Trinity test and the bombing of Nagasaki and went on to write a series of articles extolling the virtues of the new weapon.
-His reporting before and after the bombings helped to spur public awareness of the potential of nuclear technology and in part motivated development of the technology in the U.S. and in the Soviet Union.
+His reporting before and after the bombings helped to brighten public awareness nuclear technology's potential and in part motivated development of the technology in the U.S. and in the Soviet Union.
 The Soviet Union would go on to test its first nuclear weapon in 1949.

-In 1949, U.S. Atomic Energy Commission chairman, David Lilienthal stated that "atomic energy is not simply a search for new energy, but more significantly a beginning of human history in which faith in knowledge can vitalize man's whole life".
+Also in 1949, U.S. Atomic Energy Commission chairman, David Lilienthal stated that, "atomic energy is not simply a search for new energy, but more significantly a beginning of human history in which faith in knowledge can vitalize man's whole life".